kyma-project/kyma/docs/asset-store/08-02-gateway-azure-mode-set-up.md

     export AZ_RESOURCE_GROUP_LOCATION=westeurope
     export AZ_SUBSCRIPTION=123456-123456-123456-1234567
     ```
-2. When you communicate with Microsoft Azure for the first time, login to your Azure account.
+2. When you communicate with Microsoft Azure for the first time, log into your Azure account.
 Run this command:

     ```bash
     az login